mingfang/terraform-provider-k8s/docs/resources/networking_k8s_io_v1_ingress.md

 ## resource

 Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
-If resource is specified, serviceName and servicePort must not be specified.
+If resource is specified, a service.Name and service.Port must not be specified.
+This is a mutually exclusive setting with "Service".

 #### api_group